devlinjunker/template.github.semver/README.md

 This is a template project that uses Github Actions and Git Hooks to enforce [Semantic Versioning].

 This template can be used as a jumping off point to start a programming project that uses Semantic Versioning and provides automation to ensure that developers create readable commit messages with meaningful releases and changelogs.

+The template is based on the [Github :100: Doc Template](https://github.com/devlinjunker/template.github.docs) for the basic documentation files used in this project

 ## Dependencies/Frameworks
 _List the frameworks, libraries, and tools the project uses:_